Developing a common understanding of health workforce challenges and opportunities

 People are our greatest asset and the enabler to improving the health and wellbeing of New Zealanders.

-Manatū Hauora, Te Whatu Ora, and Te Aka Whai Ora have begun work to alleviate some of the pressures on health workers in the immediate term.
-These actions were announced by the Minister of Health, the Hon Andrew Little, on 1 August 2022.
-A Workforce Taskforce has also been established to agree the key priority interventions where service failure is at risk.
+Manatū Hauora, Te Whatu Ora, and Te Aka Whai Ora have taken a range of actions to alleviate some of the pressures on health workers in the immediate term.

-Manatū Hauora is developing a long-term health workforce strategy to guide system settings and ensure New Zealand has a sustainable, representative and responsive health workforce that can meet the future needs of people and whānau.
-The long-term health workforce strategy will align with the New Zealand Health Strategy and support system shifts towards pae ora (healthy futures).
+Manatū Hauora has developed a Health Workforce Strategic Framework to guide system settings and ensure New Zealand has a sustainable, representative and responsive health workforce that can meet the future needs of people and whānau.

 The first step in this process has been to identify and prioritise the key changes to support health workforce.
 To support this, Manatū Hauora has utilised a variety of channels to ensure maximum participation from health workers and sector representatives from across Aotearoa.
 Engagement activities included a one-day in-person event, an online platform, a webinar series and visits to a number of localities across the country.

 The issues and ideas captured through these channels helped to identify, prioritise and collectively agree to steps to address the challenges facing the health workforce in the reformed health system.